 Tell your doctor about all your other medicines.
 Some drugs should not be used with trandolapril .

 Before taking this medicine

-You should not use trandolapril if you have ever had angioedema, or if you are allergic to trandolapril or to any other ACE inhibitor (benazepril, captopril, enalapril, fosinopril, lisinopril, moexipril, perindopril, quinapril, ramipril).
+You should not use trandolapril if you are allergic to it or to any other ACE (angiotensin converting enzyme) inhibitor such as benazepril, captopril, fosinopril, enalapril, lisinopril, moexipril, perindopril, quinapril, or ramipril.

 You may also need to avoid taking trandolapril with aliskiren if you have kidney disease.

-Do not use if you are pregnant.
-If you become pregnant, stop taking this medicine and tell your doctor right away.
-Trandolapril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
+Stop using this medicine and tell your doctor right away if you become pregnant.
+Trandolapril can cause injury or death to the unborn baby if you use the medicine during your second or third trimester.

 How should I take trandolapril?